gmanricks/Slim-Documentation-3/02-core-concepts/01-dependency-injection/page.md

 	        }
 	    }

 With this code every time you want to instantiate a Bar object you will need to create a Logger and pass it in.
-Using Slim you can just create a factory and even use the DI container as a resource locator allowing the logger itself to be switched out:
+Using Slim you can just create a factory and even use the DI container as a resource locator allowing the logger itself to be switched out really conveniently:

 	<?php
 	   $app['level'] = 4;